The Home Education Initiative – Community Feedback & Support

 - You fight for exam access, explain your legal rights to sceptical authorities, and try to find a like-minded community, all while making sure your children thrive

 and while you take on all that, central, standardised, tangible support for home educators is hard to come by.
-What is available is largely driven by individual volunteer home educators or former home educators, people generously giving their time, knowledge, and energy to support others.
+What is available is largely driven by individual home educators or former home educators, people generously giving their time, knowledge, and energy to support others.
 And while this grassroots support is both incredible and essential, it is also fragile, entirely dependent on the goodwill and capacity of individuals willing to step up.

 There are no guarantees that the same level of support will be available for your family next year, or for future generations.